Aqueuse/NekoV2/README.md

 * If you have problems, give me a feedback in the issue page : https://github.com/Aqueuse/NekoV2/issues

-* If you love Neko, buy me a coffee here : https://ko-fi.com/aqueuse  ☕❤
+* If you love Neko, buy him a coffee here : https://ko-fi.com/aqueuse  ☕❤

 ## package creation